iterative/dvc.org/static/docs/get-started/example-versioning.md

 $ cd example-versioning
 ```

-This command pulls a repository with a single script `train.py` that runs the
+This command pulls a repository with a single script `train.py` that will train
-training.
+the model.

 Now let's install the requirements.
 But before we do that, we **strongly**
 recommend creating a virtual environment with a tool such as